EDIorg/data-package-best-practices/webpages/2_clean/taxonomy_bp.md

 Use IDs from those taxonomic systems because:

-	* The IDs are stable even if the taxonomy names change
+	* The IDs are stable even if the taxonomy names change.
 	* Taxon systems usually provide a user interface for retrieving other taxon levels, old names, type specimen etc.

-Columns in your data tables:
+Include the following columns in your data tables:

 	* Scientific name.
 	* Serial number/ID provided by the taxonomic authority you are using.